On integral models of Shimura varieties: Associated systems

 The definition of ``associated'' uses the local Hodge embedding $\iota$ which we, for now, fix in our discussion.
 We will later show that it is independent of this choice, see Proposition \ref{indassociated}.
+Most of the time, we will omit the notation of the isomorphisms $\alpha_{\bar x}$ and write $(\Ls, \{\calD_{\bar x}\}_{\bar x\in \X(k)})$ for the associated system.

-\begin{prop} If $\Lr$ and $\calD_{\bar x}$, for $\bar x\in \calX(k)$, are associated, then $\calD_{\bar x}$ is, up to isomorphism, uniquely determined by $\Lr$. \end{prop}
+\begin{prop} If $\Ls$ and $\calD_{\bar x}$, for $\bar x\in \calX(k)$, are associated, then $\calD_{\bar x}$ is, up to isomorphism, uniquely determined by $\Ls$. \end{prop}